-The BOD proposed a recommendation to the AGM to distribute cash dividends of 12% of the paid-up capital (representing a total amount KD 17,990,856) and recommending to the shareholders assembly to increase the Kuwaiti Dinar amount to maintain the cash distribution percentage to cover the new shares resulting from the subscription in the new capital increase offering, the BOD also proposed a recommendation of 8% bonus shares (8 shares for each 100 shares of the paid-up capital) and recommending to the shareholders assembly to increase the number of bonus shares to maintain the distribution percentage of the bonus shares to cover the new shares resulting from the new subscription in capital increase offering.
+The BOD proposed a recommendation to the AGM to distribute cash dividends of 5% of the paid-up capital (representing a total amount KD 10,929,445), the BOD also proposed a recommendation of 5% bonus shares (5 shares for each 100 shares of the paid-up capital).

-Finally, we pray to God Almighty to preserve the beloved Kuwait and lift this pandemic from it and the whole world, and grant it calm, tranquility, and the ability to move forward with the implementation of its development plans under the wise leadership of His Highness the Amir and His Highness the Crown Prince.
+Finally, we pray to God Almighty to preserve the beloved Kuwait and grant it calm, tranquility, and the ability to move forward with the implementation of its development plans under the wise leadership of His Highness the Amir and His Highness the Crown Prince.